bitinjection/autosoft/autosoft-tax-calculator/README.md

 Not everything is implemented evenly across the entire app due to the time it'd take, though, but hopefully it's enough for demonstration purposes.

+Treat the `autosoft-tax-calculator` as the project root if following the seed project documentation below.
+The separate test project can be run with `dotnet test` or via the VS code IDE Run Test "links"/context menus/etc.  Angular tests can be run with `ng test` in the Client folder.

-# Below is the documentation from the seed project
+### Below is the documentation from the seed project

 # Angular ASP.NET Core Seed Project